 The Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law").

-Under Section 29(1) of the POI Law, the Investor Protection (Designated Countries And Territories) Regulations 1989 and the Investor Protection (Designated Countries And Territories) (Republic Of Ireland) Regulations 1992 ("the Regulations"), Designated Territory status has been granted to:
+Under Section 44(1) of the POI Law, The Investor Protection (Designated Countries And Territories) Regulations 1989 and The Investor Protection (Designated Countries And Territories) (Republic Of Ireland) Regulations 1992 ("the Regulations"), Designated Jurisdiction status has been granted to:

-An applicant conducting business in relation to collective investment schemes with a main place of business in any of the above does not require a licence under the POI Law to promote certain collective investment schemes in the Bailiwick, but must give prior notice to Authorisations.
+An applicant conducting business in relation to collective investment schemes with a main place of business in any of the above does not require a licence under the POI Law to promote certain collective investment schemes in the Bailiwick.
+However, they must give prior notice to Authorisations.

 Specific criteria and principles

 The following information is in addition to the guidance found at New Applicants.